JCCs in 26 states and one Canadian province have received nearly 70 bomb threats this year

 A few weeks later, though, Braillard agreed to return to the Orlando JCC to see its security improvements.
 She came away impressed.

 Because her son would be starting kindergarten soon at another school anyway, he is not returning to the JCC.
-But her daughter will be back in the classroom on Monday.
+But Braillard planned to re-enroll her daughter.

 Meanwhile, parents like Taylor, the mother who witnessed the first bomb threat, are determined to keep the doors open.
 “Our JCC isn’t going anywhere,” she said, “and that’s the most important message.”